Charles Stewart (United States Navy officer): Personal life and legacy

 He first married Delia Tudor.
-His grandchildren, by their daughter Delia Tudor Stewart Parnell (1816–1918) and John Henry Parnell, included Charles Stewart Parnell, a prominent Irish political leader who fought for Irish home rule until his death in 1891, and Anna Parnell and Fanny Parnell, Irish nationalists who co-founded the Ladies' Land League in 1880 to raise money in America for the Land League.
+His grandchildren, by their daughter Delia Tudor Stewart Parnell (1816–1898) and John Henry Parnell, included Charles Stewart Parnell, a prominent Irish political leader who fought for Irish home rule until his death in 1891, and Anna Parnell and Fanny Parnell, Irish nationalists who co-founded the Ladies' Land League in 1880 to raise money in America for the Land League.

 Secondly he married Margaretta W. Smith.
 Their daughter Julia Smith Stewart (1834–1910) married Harry Laguerenne, the son of Eliza Beauveau and Pierre Louis Laguerenne.
 He was a wine and spirits importer in Philadelphia.

 Several of Stewart's nephews served in the Navy, including Commodore Charles Stewart McCauley.

-Charles Stewart was buried beneath an obelisk at Woodland Cemetery in Philadelphia.

 In the late 19th century, his estate became the site of the Bordentown School, a residential high school academic and vocational training program.

 Two U.S. Navy destroyers, DD-13 and DD-224, and one destroyer escort, DE-238, have been named in Stewart's honor.